Hisarlik/simpleTextCLEF/README.md

 # Data

 Download the dataset from https://simpletext-project.com/2022/clef/en/tasks.
+It's necessary to preprocessed the raw data using 1.Preprocessing dataset Task 3.ipynb.